‘Dateline NBC’ trying its first multi-part crime drama

 The risk, however, comes in following a trend and making a story longer than the material merits.

-Slepian, who calls Randolph the “Joe Exotica of true crime” and hypes the “The Widower” as “’Tiger King’ meets ‘Jinx’ meets ‘In Cold Blood,’” vouches for its ability to hold the audience’s attention.
+Slepian, who calls Randolph the “Joe Exotic of true crime” and hypes the “The Widower” as “’Tiger King’ meets ‘Jinx’ meets ‘In Cold Blood,’” vouches for its ability to hold the audience’s attention.

 “The story itself almost demands all of the time we are giving it because of all of the twists and turns,” he said.